kemalcr/kemalcr.com/guide.md

 ### Using Kemal

 You can do awesome stuff with Kemal.
 Let's start with a simple example.
+Just change the content of `src/your_app.cr` to:

 ```ruby
 require "kemal"